 Throughout the semester, students will be required to complete problem sets.
 While students are welcome to work with one another and are encouraged to do so, each student must submit his or her own solutions for grading.
-No credit will be given for problem sets submitted after the deadline, although students can submit late problem sets to receive feedback.
+A score of zero will be given for problem sets submitted after the deadline.
+Any problem set receiving a score less than 60% must be resubmitted until a score above 60% is achieved to assure competency in the material; only the first score will count toward the final grade, however.
+This must be successfully accomplished within one week after the final exam for the semester to pass SCI.